No script

 3. A Gothic Masterpiece in Brasov: The Black Church

-If you’re planning to visit Bran Castle - a stop in Brasov's Old Town is a must.
-The city is one of the most popular tourist places to visit in Romania.
-It's famous for its charming, well-preserved medieval atmosphere surrounded by mountains.
+If you're planning to visit Bran Castle, a stop in Brașov's Old Town is a must.
+The city is one of the most popular tourist destinations in Romania, famous for its charming, well-preserved medieval atmosphere, surrounded by mountains.
+You'll be impressed by the old buildings that grace the city’s historic center.

 The city’s iconic landmark is the Black Church which is also a great example of medieval German-Saxon architecture.
 This imposing Gothic church finished in 1477 is not just one of Romania's top attractions but it also serves as the largest place of worship for Lutherans.